In 2024-25 school year, Latino students had the highest representation in La Paz County schools

 Related

-In Yuma County schools, there were more Latino students than any other individual ethnicity in the 2024-25 school year, according to the Arizona Department of Education.
+Parker High School stood out in La Paz County with 444 students enrolled in the 2025-26 school year, according to the Arizona Department of Education.

 Trending